Dina J. Rosenfeld

 Dr. Rosenfeld has lectured on a variety of topics, including parenting an adopted child, multiracial families, staff and student supervision, Jewish feminism, social work and spirituality, and working with aging Holocaust survivors.

-She earned her MSW and DSW from Yeshiva University School of Social Work.
+She earned her MSW and DSW from Yeshiva University School of Social Work and her BA from Brooklyn College, CUNY.